taejin5314/battle-ship/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm start
+3. Start the web server using the `npm start` command.

 ## Battleship rules